Pulongon/Shei-Pa-National-Park-Study/Script/readme.md

 ### `plot_observed_vs_pud_dual_axis.R`
 -  Generates a dual Y-axis line plot comparing the temporal alignment between official visitor counts and social media photo activity.
--  Computes the Pearson correlation (r) between normalized monthly PUD and official visitor statistics (2008–2017) to validate PUD as a temporal tourism proxy
--  Produces a dual-axis figure (bar + line) visualizing the alignment between datasets.
+-  Computes the Pearson correlation (r) between normalized monthly PUD and official visitor statistics (2008–2017) to validate PUD as a temporal tourism proxy.
+Produces a dual-axis figure (bar + line) visualizing the alignment between datasets.
 -  Outputs: correlation result (r = 0.818, p = 0.001) and Figure 8.
 -  This supports the use of PUD as a proxy for seasonal visitation intensity.